How to generate an access token

 Where you can use them

-• Public API V2 — REST endpoints for managing devices, apps, groups, policies, etc.
+- MDM API — REST endpoints for managing devices, apps, groups, policies, etc.

 Generate a token

-1. In the ArborXR Portal, navigate to the Access Tokens section of your organization settings.
+- In the ArborXR Portal, navigate to Settings then select Access Tokens.

 Treat tokens like passwords.
 Rotate periodically and delete tokens that are no longer needed.